You know those moments of clarity, when you realize something, and suddenly all the details add up and it all just makes sense?

 With Tulum siding Ibiza as a primary party destination, many DJs now travel and play in both places during the respective seasons.

 Bedouin, the duo that just rocked the Ibiza season 2017 with their party “Saga” at Heart Club, are also regulars of Tulum’s beaches and secret parties.
 Same for LUM, one of the initiators of the “shamanic techno” style, along with NU, Satori, and Acid Pauli.
 The female duo Blond:ish are regulars at Woo Moon Ibiza and throw their own party, Abracadabra, in Tulum.
 Ibiza Sonica Radio has had pop-ups in Tulum in the past couple of years.

 Left to right: Bedouin’s Saga’s tribal design and Blond:ish’s Abracadabra’s shamanic-inspired decorations.

-Cream: Our hospitality and travel brand offers a large portfolio of vacation homes, from apartments to luxury villas, in both destinations since 2013.
-We’ve handpicked all our properties and we now offer curated and bespoke Journeys to provide our clients with authentic travel experiences of two of our most inquired locations.
+Boutique hospitality company and travel brand.
+It offers a large portfolio of vacation homes, from apartments to luxury villas, in both destinations, since 2013.

 Cream Villa in Ibiza: outdoor-indoor flow design that favors the encounter between architecture and nature.